ThibaultGH/kokkos-tutorials/LectureSeries/Module_01/Questions.md

 Thibault CIMIC (OP) :
     - Yeah that's what I figured : different for each backend.
 But then if too much different I guess it kind of kill any hope of having performance portability right ?
 So I guess Kokkos must try to do things in a similar sense cross backend though no ?

+Daniel Arndt :
+  - RangePolicy parallel_for is used when you want to execute N independent work items organized in a 1-dimensional index space and you don’t care about scratch space or mapping to the underlying execution model (or an abstraction thereof).
+The assumption is that all workitems are pretty much all equally expensive (since there is no way indicate to Kokkos which ones might be more expensive).
+Kokkos::Schedule is only used for host-parallel backends but might help in the case of unbalanced work loads.

+Thibault Cimic :
+    - Ok I understand, so yeah Kokkos is great, powerful and works pretty well but not magical to the point where you could (right now) say something like "Kokkos allows the user to get a good chance at reaching performance portability by giving the user tools to express parallelism in one formal way even if this parallelism is somewhat unbalanced" ?
+    It'll be of course then up to the user to provide Kokkos with workitems that are pretty much all equally expensive as you said.
+And not up to the user to tell Kokkos : "it is unbalanced in this way, you should deal with it by distributing like that" ? (modifié)

+Daniel Arndt:
+    - Yes, something like that.
+In the end the question still is if any other strategy would perform better.
+The GPU backends are also scheduling blocks/workgroups dynamically to the execution units mitigating the lack of explicit dynamic scheduling on the Kokkos side (within in a block/workgroup).